Lesson 9 - Classifying and Screening Realizations

 So what have we done here?
 We defined a category (named Low Leakage) that consists of all realizations in which Leakage_Fraction < 8%/day.
 As can be seen, 16 of the 100 realizations fall into this category.
 Next, we defined a category (named Normal Leakage) that consists of all the remaining realizations in which Leakage_Fraction < 12%/day.
 As can be seen, 69 of the 100 realizations fall into this category.
 Finally, we defined a category (named High Leakage) that consists of all the remaining realizations.
 Based on our definitions for the previous two categories, this would consist of all realizations in which Leakage_Fraction >= 12%/day.
 As can be seen, 15 of the 100 realizations fall into this category.
 The key point here is that the order of the categories is important.
 If multiple categories are true for a realization, the realization is assigned to the category with the first True Condition in the list.

 So now that we have defined these categories, how can we use them?
 Close the dialogs and return to the GoldSim graphics pane.
-Let’s look at the Time History Result element again:
+Let’s look at the Volume History Result element again:

 Note that the different categories are now identified (by color) in the time history chart.
 We can see, for example, that most of the high pond volume histories correspond to the Low Leakage category (as we would expect).
 Now press the Edit Properties button: